Start a Slippers and Sandals Trading Business in Dubai

 What Activity Code 4771.98 Covers

 Activity Code 4771.98 falls under the retail sale of footwear category and specifically covers the trading of slippers and sandals.
 Under this classification, your business is permitted to import, export, distribute, and sell slippers and sandals, including casual footwear, open-toe designs, beach sandals, orthopedic slippers, and similar products.
-The licence does not extend to the manufacture of footwear, which would require a separate industrial licence and facility.
+The license does not extend to the manufacture of footwear, which would require a separate industrial license and facility.

 Traders operating under this code can source products internationally, store them in free zone warehouses, and distribute them to wholesalers, retailers, or end consumers both within the UAE and abroad.

-Who This Licence Suits
+Who This License Suits

 International footwear brands seeking a regional distribution hub